Survey of All Students (SAS)

 Each semester, all undergraduate and graduate students have a HOLD placed on their ability to engage in early registration for the upcoming semester.
 (NOTE: Continuing Studies MLS graduate students are exempt.)
 This hold is in addition to the other three universal holds placed on registration (i.e., Student Handbook Affirmation, Emergency Notification, and Address Verification).

 Students will receive their invitations and reminders to complete the survey approximately two weeks before registration opens.
-During this two-week period, UG students should complete their ESTHER Course Registration Planner in anticipation of the registration lottery.
-Note: HOLDs do not prevent students from using the ESTHER Course Registration Planner.
-Any hold WILL prevent the courses in the ESTHER Course Registration Planner from being processed.
+During this two-week period, UG students should complete their ESTHER Registration Course Request in anticipation of the registration lottery.
+Note: HOLDS do not prevent students from the ESTHER Registration Course Request process.
+Any hold WILL prevent the courses in the ESTHER Registration Course Request from being processed.
 Monitoring of the removal of the hold will done by the Office of Institutional Effectiveness and the Office of the Registrar to minimize the negative impact on students.
 The SAS registration hold is being managed by the Office of Institutional Effectiveness and will be removed by OIE prior to registration.